-- 1. Maintaining \$17,000 in funding to enable more diverse and/or low-income youth to participate in Lake Explorer Camp.
-This request would expand partnership to include the Catholic Multicultural Center, Centro Hispano and the Earth Partnership program, a UW-Madison program that promotes native habitat restoration as a process for community learning and land stewardship. - C. Purchase of Water Quality Testing Equipment for the Dane County Natural Resource Education Center (NREC).
+- 1. Maintaining \$16,000 in funding to enable more diverse and/or low-income youth to participate in Outdoor Explorers Program.
+Funding maintained - C. Purchase of Water Quality Testing Supplies for the Dane County Natural Resource Education Center (NREC).
 The NREC is an important resource, serving 2,000-3,000 volunteers annually.
 It makes hands-on learning available to citizen groups that engage in educational stewardship activities including local surface water and groundwater assessments.
 The NREC lends out educational and stewardship equipment to community groups free of charge so that they can engage in hands-on field based activities at low to no additional cost.
 The NREC also coordinates the storm drain marking for Dane County.
-The LWC recommends: - 1.
-Providing \$500 to the NREC for the purchase of materials including stream/lake and drinking water monitoring equipment and chemical test kits (for dissolved oxygen, pH, nitrates, and other parameters), water transparency testing, and biological assessment testing. - V. PFAS INITIATIVES.
-Per- and polyfluoroalkyl substances (PFAS) are an emerging human-made contaminant, they are harmful "forever chemicals" that build up in the body and environment over time.
-PFAS can have serious health effects and are already contaminating Wisconsin's water resources.
-There are no standards for PFAS contamination in Wisconsin.
-However, the state Department of Health Services has recommended a combined groundwater limit of 20 parts per trillion (ppt) for two of the oldest and most toxic PFAS variants, PFOS and PFOA.
+The LWC recommends: - Providing \$500 to the NREC for the purchase of materials including stream/lake and drinking water monitoring equipment and chemical test kits (for dissolved oxygen, pH, nitrates, and other parameters), water transparency testing, and biological assessment testing.